Matgenix/turbomoleio/docs_rst/index.rst

-turbomoleio is a python library containing a set of tools for the generation of inputs and parsing of outputs for `TURBOMOLE <http://www.turbomole.com/>`_, based on the open-source `pymatgen <http://pymatgen.org/>`_ library. turbomoleio is compatible with python version 3.6 and higher and is designed to be interfaced with TURBOMOLE version 7.3.
-Even though it is likely that most functionalities can be used with subsequent versions, full compatibility is not guaranteed.
+turbomoleio is a python library containing a set of tools for the generation of inputs and parsing of outputs for `TURBOMOLE <http://www.turbomole.com/>`_, based on the open-source `pymatgen <http://pymatgen.org/>`_ library. turbomoleio is compatible with python version 3.6 and higher.
+The current version of turbomoleio is compatible with TURBOMOLE version 7.4.
+Care is taken to provide backward compatibility for parsing of output files generated with versions of TURBOMOLE down to 7.3.
+Full compatibility (i.e. input generation using define) is only tested for TURBOMOLE version 7.4.
+As such, turbomoleio 1.0.x and 1.1.x series are compatible with TURBOMOLE version 7.3. turbomoleio 1.2.x is compatible with TURBOMOLE version 7.4.

 The main features of turbomoleio include: